guzba/zippy/README.md

 I have also verified that Zippy builds with `--experimental:strictFuncs` on Nim 1.4.0.

-**NOTE: This library is in active development.
-It is tested and should work well, but the API is not yet stable.**

 ## Examples

 Simple examples using Zippy can be found in the [examples/](https://github.com/guzba/zippy/blob/master/examples) folder.
 This includes an [HTTP client](https://github.com/guzba/zippy/blob/master/examples/http_client.nim) and [HTTP server](https://github.com/guzba/zippy/blob/master/examples/http_server.nim) example for handing gzip'ed requests and responses.